Erikvl87/com.tuya2/docs/bug-report.md

 # Bug report

 Something isn't working as you would expect?
-Let us know and make sure to provide the details as not below.
+Let us know and make sure to provide the details as noted below.

 > Note: when this information is missing or incorrect we cannot process your report and we will be forced to close it!